telerik/blazor-docs/globalization/overview.md

 * [DateTimePicker](https://demos.telerik.com/blazor-ui/datetimepicker/globalization) - @[template](/_contentTemplates/common/general-info.md#date-format-per-culture)

 * [Grid](https://demos.telerik.com/blazor-ui/grid/globalization) - the various inputs and editors are Telerik components and respond to the culture.
-Custom code and format strings in the templates will also default to using the current culture unless you explicitly use a certain culture.
+Custom code and format strings in the templates will also default to using the current culture unless you explicitly use a certain culture in them.

-* [NumericTextBox](https://demos.telerik.com/blazor-ui/numerictextbox/globalization) - the `Format` (for example, currency), decimal separator and default number of `Decimals` are taken from the current culture.
+* [NumericTextBox](https://demos.telerik.com/blazor-ui/numerictextbox/globalization) - the `Format` (for example, currency), decimal separator, group separator and default number of `Decimals` are taken from the current culture.

 * [TimePicker](https://demos.telerik.com/blazor-ui/timepicker/globalization) - @[template](/_contentTemplates/common/general-info.md#date-format-per-culture)